 If you’re planting a fast-growing (read: aggressively spreading) bamboo privacy hedge, or one of the popular and massive timber bamboos, and you live in a neighborhood (as opposed to rural farmland), then a good rhizome barrier is absolutely essential.

-But as they mature, all bamboos display the undeniable will to spread out.
+All bamboos expand over time, but running varieties do so aggressively through long rhizomes.
 You can put bamboo into a pot or a barrel, but don’t kid yourself.
 If there’s a crack in the barrel or a hole in the pot — and surely there is — the bamboo roots will eventually find their way out.
 And if there’s soil below, the roots will take hold faster than you can say Phyllostachys!

 Take a look at this article on choosing the Best Varieties of Clumping Bamboo.